Subscribe To The Practical Wellbeing Newsletter

 - Original content Each edition contains an original article that I have written.
 My work is personal and influenced by my experience with EFT, NLP, psychological approaches, meditation and a Buddhist perspective (don’t be alarmed Buddhists don’t usually proselytise).

 - Reflections on self-development The first edition of the month usually contains a reflective article on the processes of self-help, self-development or therapeutic practice from my personal position.

 - Psychological EFT The second edition of the month usually consists of an EFT technique I’ve been developing.
 I spend a lot of time creating new ways of working with EFT or enhancing existing methods.
 Readers are usually the first people to see public descriptions of these techniques.

 - Relevant content from the web I often include links to content from the web that I feel will be helpful.
 This may include music videos about the neuroscience of fear (!), guided meditations, articles of interest, quotes, poems and other resources.

-The newsletter is free of charge and comes out roughly twice a month.
+The newsletter is free of charge and comes out roughly once a month.

 Your email information will stay private and will not be used for any other purpose.